Cancer Screening

 Who should receive screening?

 Different cancer screening is recommended depending on a person’s age, sex, family history, and smoking history.
-Also, certain gene mutations have been linked to cancer, as well as exposure to cancer-causing agents.
+Also, certain gene mutations have been linked to cancer, as has exposure to cancer-causing agents.

-The following cancer screenings are recommended for those with average risk of cancer.
-It’s important to discuss cancer screening with a clinician, because some cancer screenings are used more commonly for people who have certain risk factors.
-Other screenings are recommended for people at certain ages.
+The following cancer screenings are recommended for those at average risk for cancer.
+It is important to discuss cancer screening with a clinician because some cancer screenings are used more commonly for people who have certain risk factors.
+Other screenings are recommended for people of certain ages.

 What types of cancer screening are recommended?